5 Tips to Stay Well through Winter

 • All my medications are on repeat prescription so that I don’t have the bother of getting hold of a GP every time I need something.

-• As someone with Ullrich congenital muscular dystrophy, a common cold for me can develop scarily quickly, and so I ensure there’s always a reserve of antibiotics at home should I need them.
+• As someone with Ullrich congenital muscular dystrophy, a common cold for me can develop scarily quickly, and so I ensure there’s always a reserve of antibiotics at home, should I need them.

 • It’s important to go and get your Flu jab annually and, where relevant, the pneumonia vaccination.
 Don’t leave it too late to protect yourself from influenza – it takes two weeks from the time you’re injected for your body to build up an immunity.

-• I’m not a fan of water so I drink a lot of herbal teas, such as lemon and ginger, to keep me hydrated and flush out toxins.
+• I’m not a fan of water, so I drink a lot of herbal teas, such as lemon and ginger, to keep me hydrated and flush out toxins.
 Both ingredients are naturally antibacterial while ginger also helps ease migraines, inflammation and nausea (the latter being a common side effect of antibiotics).
 Add some honey for sweetness and to soothe a sore throat.

 • I find smoothies and soups are an easy way to get your recommended allowance of vitamins and minerals.
 It’s really important to eat healthily to aid your bodies defence against all those coughs and colds circulating throughout the winter months.
 Remember: you are what you eat!

-• Top foods: lemon, ginger, garlic, onion, kale, cinnamon, turmeric, honey, apple cider vinegar, grapes, natural yoghurt and chicken soup.
+• Top Foods: lemon, ginger, garlic, onion, kale, cinnamon, turmeric, honey, apple cider vinegar, grapes, natural yoghurt and chicken soup.

-• It’s stating the obvious but do wash hands with soapy water and maintain clean surfaces within the home.
+• It’s stating the obvious but wash hands with soapy water and maintain clean surfaces within the home.
 It’s often difficult to prevent all members of a household becoming ill when one gets sick.
 But simple precautions such as this could make all the difference.

 • Grab yourself a few packets of antibacterial wipes and remember to clean phones, remote controls, computer keyboards and door handles regularly.
 You’d be amazed how much bacteria harbours there.